Balloting for industrial action

 Since the Vice Chancellor was appointed to the University, we have seen a systemic programme of destabilising change management, with thousands of staff being placed at risk of losing their jobs.
 For some staff, this stressful experience has happened several times in the last five years.
 Even for those staff who have not lost their jobs, this campaign has created a demoralising cycle of stress and uncertainty.
 We need the constant threat to our livelihoods to end, and to have senior leaders who do not see staff as expendable.

-This Spring, the University Executive Board (UEB) announced reviews of academic staffing in five work areas:
+The University Executive Board (UEB) has announced reviews of academic staffing in four more work areas:

-In short, the University has demonstrated the concrete intention to make substantial job cuts, potentially including compulsory redundancies, between 2025 and 2026.
+University leadership have demonstrated the concrete intention to make substantial job cuts, potentially including compulsory redundancies, across 2026 and into 2027.
 For staff who remain, this will mean spiralling workload pressures and worsened working conditions.

-Our action in May 2025 ensured that there would be no compulsory redundancies at the University before 31st December 2025.
-We knew at the time we stood down our action however, that further action was likely needed to prevent additional job losses.
+Our previous action ensured that there would be no compulsory redundancies at the University before 31st March 2026.

 This branch believes that UEB have failed to:

-• justify the urgency of returning to a surplus within two years, particularly given the health of the University’s reserves and its return to the QS World Top 100;
+- justify the urgency of returning to a surplus by 28/29, particularly given the health of the University’s reserves and its return to the QS World Top 100;

 Our dispute demands are that University management:

-• negotiate and agree with UCU on measures to avoid compulsory redundancies;
+- Negotiate and agree with UCU on measures to avoid compulsory redundancies which go beyond Voluntary Severance

-• negotiate with UCU over staff workloads and job security, in light of the effects of VSS, Central Vacancy Management, and the ending of fixed-term contracts.
+- Negotiate with UCU over staff workloads and job security, in light of the increase caused by VSS, Central Vacancy Management, and the ending of FTCs

 The branch committee recommends that members vote YES and YES to taking strike action and action short of a strike to demonstrate our collective strength and willingness to stand up for our colleagues’ livelihoods.
 A strong mandate will support our negotiators’ efforts to resolve the dispute before industrial action is necessary, push management to change their approach, and ultimately protect jobs and working conditions at our university.